The Norm Show

-The Norm Show is an American television sitcom that ran on ABC from March 24, 1999, to April 6, 2001.
+The Norm Show is an American television sitcom that was produced by Mohawk Productions and Warner Bros.
+Television that ran on ABC from March 24, 1999, to April 6, 2001.
 Starting in September 1999, the show's title was shortened to Norm.
 The series starred Norm Macdonald, who created the series with Bruce Helford.

 Plot

 The show focused on the life of Norm Henderson (Norm Macdonald), a former NHL hockey player who is banned for life from the league because of gambling and tax evasion.
 To avoid jail time for these crimes, Norm must perform five years of community service as a full-time social worker.
 Other characters in the show included fellow social workers Laurie Freeman (Laurie Metcalf), Danny Sanchez (Ian Gomez), and Danny's sometime girlfriend and former prostitute Taylor Clayton (Nikki Cox).
 Norm's boss on the program for the first several episodes was named Anthony Curtis (Bruce Jarchow).
 This character was quickly replaced by a new boss, Max Denby (Max Wright), whom Norm frequently antagonized and pranked.

 The second season of the show added Artie Lange as Norm's half-brother Artie, and Faith Ford as Shelly Kilmartin, Norm's probation officer and love interest.